pvelayudhan/clean-uoft-thesis/uoft.typ

 // - "left_imperial": Applies 1.25 in left margin and 0.75 in top, right,
 //   and bottom margin to the main text.
 // - "metric": Applies 20 mm margin to all sides of the main text.
-// - "imperial": Applies 0.75 in margin to all sides of the main text.
+// - "imperial": Applies 0.75 in margin to all sides of the main text. // }}}
 #let uoft(title: none,
           author: "PARAM_AUTHOR",
           abstract: [],
           department: [],
+          degree: [],
           graduation_year: "PARAM_YEAR",
           title_page_top_margin: 5cm,
           title_page_gap_1_height: 4cm,